maoberlehner/markus-oberlehner-net/content/blog/git-the-pedantic-way.md

 Because what most of us do most of the time is reading and trying do understand code, it is all the more important to write code which is easy to understand.
 But even if we're doing a great job writing simple code, what oftentimes is missing, is an explanation **why** certain parts of the code were added or changed.
 Even the most elegant code, although easily understood, can't tell the full story **why** it was written in the first place all by itself.

 This is where Git commit messages come into play.
-A carefully crafted commit message can express additional informations about your code, which you can't provide directly in the code itself.
+A carefully crafted commit message can express additional information about your code, which you can't provide directly in the code itself.

 ## Why good commit messages matter
 What often happens to me during bug fixing, while reading code mostly written by other people, is that I encounter a particular snippet of code (which could very well be the source of the bug I'm hunting) which I know for a fact, that it was not that way when I last have seen it.
 I know that either because I have written the original code myself or because I've read this particular part of the code multiple times before.